ANDREW WYETH: the Brandywine River Valley, Pennsylvania

 Having mined a rich wake-seam, the artist left a heritage as rich:

 his son, Jamie Wyeth, a formidable artist himself.
-Realism and figuration also.
+Realism, figuration, surrealism.

 The artist left a thriving community at Chadds Ford dedicated to the preservation of his art and that of his family and associates; and the preservation and display of (North) American art;